Mir-robotics/Mir-robotics/README.md

 I'm a Robotics PhD student with a background in Mechanical Engineering, working toward a career as a research scientist.
 My work sits at the intersection of **control theory**, **dynamical systems**, and **AI-driven approaches** to robotics — combining classical engineering foundations with modern machine learning methods.

-I completed my Master's degree in [Your Field] and am currently starting my PhD on a [funded scholarship / fellowship — add detail if you'd like it public].
+I completed my Master's degree in Robotics and Artificial Intelligence and am currently starting my PhD.

 ---